List of video game genres: Shoot 'em ups

 Since the 1990s, shooters, most notably first-person shooters, have become widely successful in video gaming, accounting for a large percentage of video game sales.
 Wolfenstein 3D, created by Id Software and released in 1992, was credited for pioneering gameplay and graphics elements incorporated by many other shooters.
 Also developed by Id and published one year after Wolfenstein 3D's release, Doom is broadly considered to be one of the most influential games in video gaming history.
-Other successful shooter series include Half-Life, a widely acclaimed and commercially successful series noted for its influence on contemporary shooters; and the Call of Duty franchise, with more than 250 million sales across all its titles.
+Other successful shooter series include Half-Life, a widely acclaimed and commercially successful series noted for its influence on contemporary shooters, and the Call of Duty franchise, with more than 250 million sales across all its titles.

 Fighting games

 Fighting games center around close-ranged combat, typically one-on-one fights or against a small number of equally powerful opponents, often involving violent and exaggerated unarmed attacks.
 Most fighting games feature a large number of playable characters and a competitive multiplayer mode.
 While most fighting games emphasize hand-to-hand combat, some fighting games such as Soulcalibur and Samurai Shodown center around combat with melee weapons.
 Many fighting games incorporate heavily emphasized attacks based on various martial arts systems.
 Fighting games were one of the dominant genres in video gaming until the late-1990s, where the genre saw a slight decline.

-This decline was short-lived however, for titles such as Mortal Kombat, Street Fighter, and Super Smash Bros. dominate the fighter demographic of the modern era.
-Different sub-genre games are starting to become more popular though.
-Super Smash Bros., and its deviation from the traditional fighting game rule set is one of these games that has gained a large following because of its "fun over form" party game development mentality.
+This decline was short-lived, for titles such as Mortal Kombat, Street Fighter, Tekken, and Super Smash Bros. dominate the fighter demographic of the modern era.
+Different sub-genre games are starting to become more popular.
+Super Smash Bros., and its deviation from the traditional fighting game rule set, gained a large following because of its "fun over form" party game development mentality.

 Beat 'em up games

-Beat 'em ups (or brawlers) are a related, but distinct genre to fighting games.
+Beat 'em ups, or brawlers, are a related, but distinct genre to fighting games.
 While they both involve close-range combat, beat 'em ups put players against large waves of opponents as opposed to a few.
 Beat 'em ups often incorporate mechanics from other action genres, and multiplayer in beat 'em up games tends to be co-operative rather than competitive.
 Beat 'em ups saw a sudden decline in popularity in the early 1990s with the release of fighting games, but 3D beat 'em ups have kept the genre alive.
 Hack and Slash is a sub-genre often used to refer to weapons based beat 'em ups.